AndreRudolph/impulsephp-doc/docs/testing/acceptance_testing.md

 <h4><a id="create-tests">Create tests</a></h4>

 A functional test is very simple to create.
-The example below shows a skeleton of a functional test.
+The example below shows the skeleton for any functional test that requires a client and a tester instance.

 <pre class="code-white line-numbers language-php">
 	<code class="imp-code language-php"><?php